deveshSingh06/Food_Reviews_Project/README.md

-# Amazon Fine Food Reviews Dataset Information:
+# Amazon Fine Food Reviews Analysis

 The Amazon Fine Food Reviews dataset consists of reviews of fine foods from Amazon.<br>
 Number of reviews: **568,454**<br>
 Number of users: **256,059**<br>